huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_agency.md

     indicating that the agency is permanently valid.
 * `expire_time` - The expiration time of agency.
 * `create_time` - The time when the agency was created.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.
+- `update` - Default is 10 minute.
+- `delete` - Default is 5 minute.